jk-oster/voice-to-text-extension/Readme.md

 # Voice to Text Extension
 ## Overview
-The Voice to Text extension provides an open transcription integration for ChatGPT and other webpages, allowing you to use your voice as prompt input.
-While initially designed for ChatGPT, this extension can be utilized on any website.
+The Voice to Text extension provides an open transcription integration for any webpage, allowing you to use your voice as prompt input.
+While initially designed to bring the voice input from the ChatGPT mobile app to the browser, this extension can be utilized on any website.

 ## 🚀 Features
 - **Voice to Text**: Record your speech and use the transcription as input for ChatGPT or any other webpage.
 - **Text Insertion**: Automatically insert the transcription into the active input field on the page.
 - **Copy to Clipboard**: Automatically copy the transcription to your clipboard for easy pasting.
-- **ChatGPT Integration**: Seamlessly injects a recording button into the ChatGPT interface, naturally integrated into the UI.
+- **UI Integration**: Seamlessly injects a recording button into every page, naturally integrated into the UI.
 - **Customizable**: Customize the transcription endpoint, request form data, button injection, and styling according to your preferences.

 ## 💬 Usage